Wedding Photography Timeline Intro

 From time to time, I’ll work with a couple who wants to start speeches at the beginning of dinner.
 This could be thought of as a great way to kick things off with some entertaining words.
 But I recommend against it.
 If a long-winded talker takes the mic then your guests could end up enduring empty bellies.
 Either that or your guests will be in the buffet line distracted by food while speeches are going on.
 If you really want to start with speeches or a prayer, I recommend just one person with a set time limit.
 Reserve the rest of the speeches for the tail end of dinner when everyone is satiated and paying attention.

-Incorporate A Sunset Session But Be Flexible
+Incorporate A Flexible Sunset Session

 The period of time about 45 minutes before and a half hour after sunset can results in magical lighting that helps create beautiful, dramatic portraits.
 It has a warmer quality then mid-day sun, and it’s lower in the sky.
 This helps light your face better.
 However, sunset can be hard to time sometimes.
 It can often fall right around the time when speeches are planned.
 Sometimes there are trees or hills that effectively make the sunset time earlier than originally expected.
 For this reason, it’s ideal to be a little flexible with the sunset portrait time, if it’s important to you.